-The NURBS is a standard industrial tool for the representation and design of simple and complex geometry.
-The NURBS can interpolate the control points reproducing the object shape with accuracy and allows change its shape too (Xie and McDonnell, 2004).
+NURBS is a standard industrial tool for the representation and design of simple and complex geometry and can interpolate the control points reproducing the object shape with accuracy and allows to change its shape as well (Xie et al., 2004).

-The interest by using the NURBS is due to the following characteristics: the common mathematical model used by the method to represent standard analytical forms and free-form; they offer good flexibility for the complex shape design; the data processing time is small; and they are generalization of the Bezier and B-splines curves and surfaces.
+The interest to use NURBS is due to the following characteristics: the common mathematical model used to represent standard analytical forms and free-form; they offer good flexibility for the complex shape design; the data processing time is small, and they are generalization of the Bezier and B-splines curves and surfaces.